Stride-Labs/mainnet/hyperlane/README.md

 #### Agent Config
 Create an `agent-config.json` file and store it in a `config` directory at the same level that the binary is executed from.
 If you're using the dockerfile, this will be `app/config/agent-config.json`

-**NOTE: This has the current testnet values.
-We'll provide an updated file once the mainnet contracts are deployed.**

 ```js
 // config/agent-config.json
 {